ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - b - React - Forms.md

 -->

-- Add a new field for "rating"
+- Add a new field for "year" (or "rating")
 - (Bonus) Add a new field for "image Url"
 - (Bonus) Research/apply html form attributes to improve user experience (required, type=number, min, max...)